Last Updated: 28th February 2019

 6.5 Sensitive Information

 Our Website has a clear Catholic ethos.
 Although we do not specifically seek to collect data relating to a person’s religion (sensitive data) we do promote various groups in our Parish with points of contact for various individuals.
-If you provide such information to be loaded on our Website a person could reasonably infer that you are a member of the Catholic Church.
+If you provide such information to be loaded on our Website a person could reasonably infer that you are a member of or connected in some way to the Catholic Church.
 Therefore, we seek to ensure that those people whose contact details are on our Website are aware of same and have given their permission.
 Additionally, if at any time you wish the personal information you have supplied for a specified purpose to be removed from the Website please contact Very Rev. Fr.
 Michael Murtagh.

 6.6 Photographs & Video Artefacts